From movie theaters to opera houses, and concert halls to TV channels, there is a world of English-language entertainment in the UAE.

 English entertainment in Dubai

-Since around 75% of the population of Dubai is made up of expats, the city boasts a thriving English-language entertainment scene.
+Since around 75% of the population of Dubai is made up of expats, the city boasts a thriving English-language entertainment scene and quality nightlife.
 Whether you want to catch a movie or play at one of the state-of-the-art multiplexes or watch TV at home, you aren’t short on options.
 Here is some of the best English-language entertainment in the UAE.

 If you fancy watching the latest Hollywood blockbusters on the big screen, there are several large multiplexes that show them in English.
 The Dubai Mall, Dubai Marina Mall, and Al Ghurair Mall all boast huge Dolby Cinema movie theaters.
 Here, guests can enjoy the latest flicks with high-tech surround sound.
 For full immersion, ScreenX in The Dubai Mall shows English-language films on a gigantic, 270-degree wrap-around screen.